 The scheme is open to professional historians (whether working in universities or elsewhere such as museums, libraries and galleries), independent scholars, retired staff and students alike.
-Applicants should be members of the SHS, EHS, or SSLH (or be willing to become members), or, if they are employed in permanent post in a university history department, their department be a subscriber to History UK (or be willing to become one).
-You can find out more about membership of the SHS here, membership of the EHS here, membership of the SSLH here, and membership of the SSLH here.
+Applicants should be members of the SHS, EHS, SSLH or WHN (or be willing to become members), or, if they are employed in permanent post in a university history department, their department be a subscriber to History UK (or be willing to become one).
+You can find out more about membership of the SHS here, membership of the EHS here, membership of the SSLH here, and membership of the WHN here.

 Questions concerning the objectives and criteria of the fund should be directed to Georgina Brewis, the Honorary Secretary, at firstname.lastname@example.org